Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 As we drive this discussion home for 16 Things to know before visiting Zanzibar.

-You might have some questions or requests about the Zanzibar holiday, don’t hesitate to Contact us Today
+You may have questions or requests regarding the Zanzibar holiday.
+Don’t hesitate to contact us today.